parth-wokhlu/Quantitative-Analysis-of-Rap-Music-from-1989-to-2020/README.md

 Second, this project isn’t reflective of every rap song created, only the most popular, as we pulled the songs from the Billboard charts.
 Hypothetically, there could be the same amount of songs about systemic racism being created, but people are simply listening to other topics more.
 This distinction is especially key when realizing that during the early 2000s, hip-hops audience grew massively to non-black people with artists like Ms. Lauryn Hill and Eminem.

 Third, institutional racism is a system that influences every aspect of the lives of the people who it affects.
-For example, a song about drug dealing and robbing a bank is still directly linked to policies like the War on Drugs and redlining, but our AI may not pick it up.
-Every instance of black success is inherently political in a state built on white supremacy.
+For example, a song about drug dealing is still directly linked to policies like the War on Drugs and redlining, but our AI won't pick up that correlation.
+Every instance of black success is inherently political in a state built on white supremacy and tearing black people down.

 # III.
 Results
 <p align="center">